nelsonjchen/gargantuan-takeout-rocket/README.md

 * $0.02 per GB to re-hydrate and retrieve the data
 * $0.0875 per GB to transfer the data from Azure to another system outside of azure.

 For 1TB, this will cost about $108.
-Small price for salvation.
+It is a small price for salvation which I hope you will never need to pay but are glad to have the option.

 ---